isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 Yes, you can.
 Drop us an email to share your code snippet and we'll configure it for you.

 ##### Can I use WOGAA or other analytics?
-Yes, we support WOGAA, GA4, and Facebook Pixel.
+Yes, we support WOGAA, Google analytics 4(GA4), and Facebook Pixel, LinkedIn Insights(optional)

 **Does Isomer support Google Tag Manager (GTM)?**
 Unfortunately no. The reason is because the use of GTM violates the Content Security Policy (CSP) we've set up to protect your site from SQL Injection or XXS attacks.However, you can explore the use of Facebook Pixel, find our more [here](https://www.notion.so/analytics-and-tracking/google-analytics#facebook-pixel).